 Representative analytes All other analytes Minimum frequency of calibration In each batch of analyses.
-Within a rolling programme at least every third month At least one calibration level corresponding to the reporting limit.
-At least one calibration level corresponding to the reporting limit See also paragraph C21
+Within a rolling programme at least every third month At least one calibration level corresponding to the RL.
+At least one calibration level corresponding to the RL See also paragraph C21

-\ The minimum requirements are
+The minimum requirements are